1C MCP Toolkit

 ```

-**Important:** Specify the same channel ID in 1C processing settings for corresponding environment.
+**Important:** Specify the same channel ID in the 1C processing settings for the corresponding environment.

-When using **REST API**, it's recommended to use ready-made skills that contain detailed instructions for working with 1C MCP Toolkit.
+When using **REST API**, it is recommended to use ready-made skills that contain detailed instructions for working with 1C MCP Toolkit.

 ### Available Skills